itsumura-h/nim-allographer/documents/surrealdb/query_builder.md

 ```

 ### fetch
 Fetch and replace records with the remote record data.
+It is used for retrieve relational tables.

 auth
 |id|name|